WordPress/openverse/documentation/projects/proposals/publish_dataset/20230706-project_proposal.md

 or made easier by the publication of the datasets.
 This could work in a few ways.
 A community member, training a model using the Openverse dataset, generates metadata that we want and planned to generate ourselves.
-Then, the HuggingFace platform presents an alternative to other SaSS products we intended to use to generate machine labels, detect sensitive content, and so on.
+Then, the HuggingFace platform presents an alternative to other SaaS (software as a service) products we intended to use to generate machine labels, detect sensitive content, and so on.
 Instead of those offerings we use models hosted on the HuggingFace hub.
+The
-The [Datasets library](https://huggingface.co/docs/datasets/index) allows for easy loading of the Openverse dataset in any data pipelines we write.
+[Datasets library](https://huggingface.co/docs/datasets/index) allows for easy loading of the Openverse dataset in any data pipelines we write.
 HuggingFace also offers the ability to deploy production-ready API endpoints for